chief680/App-Engine-Web-Service/README.md

 # App Engine Web Service
-This is a walk through on creating a json to xml service on GCloud with AppEngine and Flask
+This is a walk through on creating a json to xml service on GCloud with App Engine and Flask

 # GCloud SDK
 - download the GCloud SDK